wui-hong/tp/docs/DeveloperGuide.md

 A unique identifier for a Telegram account.
 E.g. @ryanlim123
 #### Timestamp
 Refers to the time the transaction occurred.
 Timestamps in our application are displayed in the "DD/MM/YYYY HH:MM" format.
-DD refers to Day, MM refers to Month, YYYY refers to Year, HH refers to Hour, and MM refers to Minute.
+DD refers to Day, MM refers to Month, YYYY refers to Year, HH refers to the 24-hour notation for Hours, and MM refers to Minute.
 #### Transaction
 An interaction of buying or selling something where the exchange of money occurs.
 #### Weight